Yangcy0126/Yangcy0126.github.io/content/home/workingPapers.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 +++
 Why does digital transformation fail?
-A perspective on organizations and compensation
+A perspective on compensation incentives

 When Elephants Fight, Grass Suffers: The effects of diplomatic sentiments on enterprise risk and valuation